 The internal conflicts are all over the place.
 You have to have passion and believe in your vision, otherwise, why bother?
 But at the same time, you have to be open to the fact that you could be delusional or simply wrong.

 The optimistic dreamer and the cautious realist should live together and be productive.
 Good luck.
-Even if you know that this is the way to go, it's not easy to be in that position and constantly try to balance.
+Even if you know that this is the way to go, it's not a comfortable position, constantly trying to balance.

 Starting something new means that you're passionate about your vision.
 But at the same time, they tell you that you have to be ready to pivot.
 And pivot, sometimes, means that maybe you have to compromise or adapt to something that you're not that passionate about.
 But hey, you did this to win, right?